thegooddocsproject/templates/base-template/README.md

 # What's in the base-template directory

 This base-template directory contains templates and guides to be followed by a `doctype` template author.
-They can also be used by a project's docset owner select and customize the project's templates.
+They can also be used by a project's docset owner to select and customize the project's templates.

 **Version:** 0.1